GLOSSARY OF INSURANCE TERMS

 Viatical Settlements – contracts or agreements in which a buyer agrees to purchase all or a part of a life insurance policy.

 Vision – limited benefit expense policies.
 Provides benefits for eye care and eye care accessories.
 Generally provides a stated dollar amount per annual eye examination.
 Benefits often include a stated dollar amount for glasses and contacts.
 May include surgical benefits for injury or sickness associated with the eye.

 Warrant – an agreement that gives the holder the right to purchase an underlying financial instrument at a given price and time or at a series of prices and times according to a schedule or warrant agreement.

 Warranty – coverage that protects against manufacturer’s defects past the normal warranty period and for repair after breakdown to return a product to its originally intended use.
-Warranty insurance generally protects consumers from financial loss caused by the seller’s failure to rectify or compensate for defective or incomplete work and cost of parts and labor necessary to restore a product’s usefulness.
-Includes but is not limited to coverage for all obligations and liabilities incurred by a service contract provider, mechanical breakdown insurance and service contracts written by insurers.
+Warranty insurance generally protects consumers from financial loss caused the seller’s failure to rectify or compensate for defective or incomplete work and cost of parts and labor necessary to restore a product’s usefulness.
+Includes but is not limited to coverage for all obligations and liabilities incurred a service contract provider, mechanical breakdown insurance and service contracts written insurers.

 Whole Life – life insurance that may be kept in force for a person’s entire life and that pays a benefit upon the person’s death, whenever that may be.

 Whole Life Insurance – life insurance that may be kept in force for the duration of a person’s life and pays a benefit upon the person’s death.
 Premiums are made for same time period.

 Workers’ Compensation – insurance that covers an employer’s liability for injuries, disability or death to persons in their employment, without regard to fault, as prescribed state or federal workers’ compensation laws and other statutes.